 Humans have a poor time detecting those things that we are not expecting!
 Taken to the extreme, pilots in a simulator using a HUD for their primary flight reference missed aircraft parked on the threshold of the runway!!
 This was less likely to happen when they used head-down displays!

 First off, we need to be more aware.
 Simple, I know!!
 We need to train divers, especially rebreather divers, to be more aware of system conditions and what the implications might be.
 This is a real challenge given the limited communications we have underwater.
-Whilst training them to execute the emergency actions is essential, they also need to be able to understand the weak signals of information coming through to be able move from L2 SA (Comprehension) to L3 SA (Projection).
-It is also needs to be reinforced through post-course practice where there is an increased likelihood of real failure (purely from a time perspective) and these dives are effective from both an 'in-water' skills perspective, but also a systems knowledge perspective.
-This requires effective debreifing or refelctive skills to be present.
+Whilst training them to execute the emergency actions is essential, they also need to be able to understand the weak signals of information coming through to be able to move from L2 SA (Comprehension) to L3 SA (Projection).
+It also needs to be reinforced through post-course practice where there is an increased likelihood of real failure (purely from a time perspective) and these dives are effective from both an 'in-water' skills perspective, but also a systems knowledge perspective.
+This requires effective debriefing or reflective skills to be present.

 Secondly, we need to create the environment where people can discuss failures (system or personal) in an open manner.
 At an individual level, failures are quite rare and therefore the context and modes are unlikely to be encountered frequently.
 By sharing these experiences, whilst not as strong as personal experiences and less likely to remain in the long-term memory, they all contribute to the box at the bottom of Endsley's model which informs our SA development and our decision-making process.

 Finally, we need to recognise that whilst the rebreather is trying to keep us alive as that is what it was programmed to do, it was designed, built and assembled by humans and therefore is the product of human fallibility too.
-High Reliability Organisations (HRO) have a preoccupation with failure and look for weak signals for failures which might happen.
+High-Reliability Organisations (HRO) have a preoccupation with failure and look for weak signals for failures which might happen.
 You can do the same, if it doesn't look right, don't assume it will sort itself out.
 Be proactive, understand what the system was doing, and then see what the implications might be.
 If that means going back to your instructor/mentor do so.
 Use their experience to build your own.

 Ironically, as automation increases in reliability, the training burden goes up, not down as there is a need to understand potential failures, and the clues leading to that failure.
-This will be a major challenge for the diving industry given the conflict between marketing teams & the acountants, and those at the sharp end delivering the content.
+This will be a major challenge for the diving industry given the conflict between marketing teams & the accountants, and those at the sharp end delivering the content.